-Students in the UCLA/Getty Program in the Conservation of Archaeological and Ethnographic Materials (CAEM) must be enrolled in a minimum of 12 units per quarter; units average 4 per course, with all of the courses at the graduate level.
+Students in the UCLA/Getty Program in the Conservation of Cultural Heritage must be enrolled in a minimum of 12 units per quarter; units average 4 per course, with all of the courses at the graduate level.
 Most of the required courses will be a combination of lectures and practical laboratory work, with a strong emphasis on the application of learned skills.
 Electives may be taken in a variety of related departments, including Anthropology, World Arts and Cultures, Materials Science and Engineering, Atmospheric Sciences, Folklore and Mythology, etc. The distribution of coursework is as follows:

 Required Courses and Labs 72 units

 Electives or Research Projects (500 series) 16 units